Albanese maps for open algebraic spaces: Modifications and regularity

 where the abelian variety $A$ surjects onto $B \subset Q/Q_2$.

 To proceed, we now fix some prime number $\ell$ different from the characteristic exponent of the ground field $k$.
-For each commutative group scheme $H$ of finite type that is smooth and connected, the multiplication maps $\ell^n:H\ra H$, $n\geq 0$ induced multiplication by $\ell^n$ on the Lie algebra $\Lie(H)$.
-It follows that the kernel $H[\ell^n]$ is finite and reduced, hence $\ell^n:H\ra H$ is surjective, and thus an epimorphism.
+For each commutative group scheme $H$ of finite type, the multiplication maps $\ell^n:H\ra H$, $n\geq 0$ induce multiplication by $\ell^n$ on the Lie algebra $\Lie(H)$.
+If $H$ is furthermore smooth and connected, it follows that the kernel $H[\ell^n]$ is finite and reduced, hence $\ell^n:H\ra H$ is surjective, and thus an epimorphism.
 Furthermore, for each rational point $a\in H$ the fiber is an $H[\ell^n]$-torsor.
 The torsor is trivial because $k=k^\sep$, so the fiber contains a rational point, and we infer that $\ell^n:H(k)\ra H(k)$ is surjective.
 Applying these facts to our group schemes $H=P_i$ and $H=A$, we see that the terms in

 are finite and \'etale.
 Since $k=k^\sep$, they are actually constant.
 Furthermore, the map on the right is surjective, because $\ell^n:P_2(k)\ra P_2(k)$ is surjective.

 Let $T_n$ be the group of rational points in $P_1[\ell^n]$.
 Their union $T=\bigcup_{n\geq 0} T_n$ is some $\ell$-divisible group, whose image in $A$ is Zariski dense.
 In turn, its image in $B\subset Q/Q_2$ is Zariski dense as well.
 Since $k$ is separably closed, we have $\Br(k)=0$, and hence the canonical map $\Pic(X)\ra \Pic_{X/k}(k)$ is bijective.
 We thus have an inclusion $T\subset \Pic(X)$, and this subgroup is not contained in $\Pic(Y)$, because its image in $Q/Q_2$ is non-zero.